Liz-C02/LIZ-C02.github.io/README.md

 316|VOA - Geo6|Non-domestic property data to support Business Rates valuations|Other Licence - Restricted

-If you would like to suggest other datasets to add, the [CSV found here](https://github.com/Liz-C02/HLP/blob/master/HLP_Datasets.csv) can be edited.
+If you would like to suggest other datasets that are missing from this list please edit the [CSV found here](https://github.com/Liz-C02/HLP/blob/master/HLP_Datasets.csv) with your additions.